-As you know, the county has passed a resolution associated with the all the entities the Education Committee oversees.
+The county has passed a resolution associated with the all the entities the Education Committee oversees.
 A copy of that resolution is also attached.
 We are asking for your partnership to work together, along with UW system staff, to determine how we can enable the campus to again thrive and continue to be a higher educational entity for Richland County.